Timeline Article: TITANIC - The Largest Ship in the World is Completed!

 TITANIC, the largest liner in the world is completed.

 At 882 feet 9 inches long and 92 feet 6 inches wide, she had the same dimensions as her older sister.
 Her hull was built with two thousand, one inch thick steel plates, held together with over three million rivets.
-Her displacement weight is 52,310 tons, even more than Olympic at 52,067 tons, making Titanic larger.
+Her Gross Registered Tonnage is 46,383 tons, just a 2% increase over Olympic at 45,324 tons, making Titanic the larger ship.

 Titanic had three main anchors, one for each side of the bow, and with a central anchor stored in reserve on the forecastle deck.
 The port and starboard bow anchors weighed 7 7/8 tons each, and the central anchor weighing 15 3/4 tons.
 The bow anchors were raised and lowered with 96 tons of anchor chain.

 29 boilers will produce enough steam to power her three story tall reciprocating engines and single turbine, generating up to 46,000 horsepower total.
 The port and starboard reciprocating engines turned the outer wing propellers, both at 23ft. in diameter, and the single turbine turned the center propeller which was 16ft. in diameter.
-Titanic and Olympic were called "triple screw steamers" because they had three propellers.
+Titanic and Olympic were called "triple screw steamers" because they were equipped with three propellers.

-The cost of building and equipping Titanic came to 1.5 million British Pounds or 7.5 million U.S. Dollars.
-Around 200 to 400 million U.S. Dollars by today's standards.
+The cost of building and equipping Titanic came to 1.5 million British Pounds,

 Related Link: